 Piston Cushioning for Hydraulic Cylinder Ends

 Piston cushioning offers advantages over spear-type cushioning for hydraulic cylinder ends.
-This solution can be designed for a wide range of flows and is more effective in a lower flow range.
+Designers can tailor this solution for a wide range of flows, and it performs especially well at lower flow rates.
 The controlled flow passes through a single orifice, allowing for more predictable cushion performance.
-The orifice and the check valve function are built into the piston, keeping the cylinder compact.
+The piston integrates both the orifice and the check valve, which keeps the cylinder compact.
 Piston cushioning is non-adjustable, preventing malfunctions caused by improper adjustments.

 Figure 1: A. Cast-iron piston ring, B. Axial holes, C. Cross-drilled hole

-In addition to the typical bidirectional elastomeric piston seal, a cast-iron piston ring is added either on the blind end for a cushion at full retract, on the rod end for a cushion at full extend, or both as shown in figure 1.
-The groove for the cast-iron piston ring is wider than normal, allowing it to shift slightly in the groove.
-In addition, there is a series of axial holes and a single cross-drilled hole on each end of the piston.
+In addition to the typical bidirectional elastomeric piston seal, designers can add a cast-iron piston ring on the blind end to provide a cushion at full retract.
+They can also install the ring on the rod end for a cushion at full extend, and some designs use rings on both ends.
+In some designs, it appears on both ends, as shown in figure 1.
+The groove for the cast-iron ring is wider than normal.
+This wider groove allows the ring to shift slightly during operation.
+There is also a series of axial holes and a single cross-drilled hole on each end of the piston.

 These features do not affect the cylinder operation during most of the stroke.
 Flow can freely enter and exit the cylinder, and the elastomeric piston seal prevents internal leakage.
 The cast-iron ring can “float” in the wide groove, and the pressure is the same on both sides of the ring.
-When the cast-iron ring passes the port, the exiting flow is forced through the axial and cross-drilled holes, creating a pressure drop.
-With higher pressure on one side, the ring is forced to the opposite side of the groove, and flow must pass through the single cross-drilled hole.
+The cast-iron ring can ‘float’ in the wide groove because the pressure is the same on both sides of the ring.
+When the ring passes the port, the exiting flow moves through the axial and cross-drilled holes.
+This movement creates a pressure drop.
+With higher pressure on one side, the ring shifts to the opposite side of the groove.
+The flow then passes through the single cross-drilled hole.

 Figure 2

 If properly sized, the orifice controls the flow rate of oil exiting the cylinder.
-The pressure of the incoming fluid increases until it reaches the maximum level, as determined by the setting of a component outside the cylinder, commonly a relief valve or a controller on a variable displacement pump.
-The relief valve must open to divert the flow that cannot enter the cylinder, or the pump displacement must decrease to reduce the flow (figure 2).
+The pressure of the incoming fluid increases until it reaches the maximum level determined by a component outside the cylinder, commonly a relief valve or a controller on a variable displacement pump.
+When the pressure reaches this limit, the relief valve opens and diverts the flow that cannot enter the cylinder.
+If it does not open, the pump displacement must decrease to reduce the flow (figure 2).

 Figure 3

-Although the cushion may be desirable to slow the cylinder at the end-of-stroke when the direction is reversed it is preferred for it to operate immediately at a normal speed.
+Although the cushion helps slow the cylinder at end-of-stroke, the cylinder must operate immediately at normal speed when the direction reverses.
+Although the cushion helps slow the cylinder at end-of-stroke, the cylinder must operate immediately at normal speed when the direction reverses.
 This is why the groove for the cast-iron ring is wider than normal.
-Just as the pressure drop of the exiting flow moved the cast-iron ring to one side of the groove, now the pressure drop of the entering flow moves it to the opposite side.
-The flow can now pass under the cast-iron ring and out the axial holes with minimal or no restriction.
-This feature is referred to as a fast start-up.
+Just as the pressure drop of the exiting flow moved the ring to one side of the groove, the pressure drop of the entering flow now moves it to the opposite side.
+The flow can then pass under the cast-iron ring and out the axial holes with minimal or no restriction.
+This feature produces a fast start-up.
 After the cast-iron ring passes the port, fluid flows directly into the cylinder, and once again, the cushion features do not affect performance until the next time it reaches the end-of-stroke (figure 3).

 The Effects of Pressure on Cylinder Cushioning